 All Florida Atlantic University buildings, space, and land, regardless of fund source or location, belong to the University as a whole and are subject to assignment and reassignment by the University to meet the overall needs and best interest of the institution.
 Long-range planning for optimum use of these valuable University assets is a continuing process.

 The assignment and use of research space must change with University priorities and university research needs.
 This may include research space currently and traditionally held by academic units.
 Policies and procedures that guide overall university space assignment and reassignment are the responsibility of the Executive Committee on Space Utilization (ECSU).
-The assignment of research space is based on faculty research needs, as dictated by extramural and/or intramural funding and personal/equipment needs to complete the funded projects.
-Research space assignment will be a collaborative decision of the Provosts office, Vice President of Research, Deans and college-wide or departmental space committees.
+The assignment of research space is based on faculty research needs, as dictated by extramural and/or intramural funding and personnel/equipment needs to complete the funded projects.
+Every effort will be made to assign research space that is proximal to centralized technology that support a particular area of research.
+Research space assignment will be a collaborative decision of the Provost’s office, Vice President of Research, Deans and college-wide or departmental space committees.
 Unless otherwise specified by the President/Provost or the Vice President for Finance and Operations, research space assigned to a College/Unit, whether in a single building or multiple facilities, may be reassigned or reallocated within and among internal departments/programs of the Colleges/Units by the University to meet its research goals and purposes.
-Any assignment of research space between or among Colleges/Units is subject to prior approval by the Office of Planning and Budgets/Facilities Planning and Space Management (FPSM), Provost office, VPR office and college Deans, and may also necessitate action by the ECSU.
+Any assignment of research space between or among Colleges/Units is subject to prior approval by the Office Design and Constructive Services (DCS), Provost office, VPR office and college Deans, and may also necessitate action by the ECSU if the space in question is being re-purposed.

 II.
 Introduction

 Among the many resources needed to accomplish the mission of a university, facility resources, particularly the allocation of research space, are critical.
 Similar to other essential components such as personnel, financial support, and equipment, it is recognized that research space is finite and that the creation of new research space is a slow and expensive process that is not always possible.
 Therefore decisions regarding research space need to be made within the context of utilizing existing resources in the most effective manner possible.
 As a result, the assignment and reallocation of research space needs to be accomplished thoughtfully and in accordance with policies and criteria that meet the needs of the units’ current and future research mission and research programs.
-The decision making process needs to take into account the special research needs and unique differences among academic units and colleges.
+The decision making process needs to take into account the special research needs, access to centralized technology or infrastructure, and the unique differences among researchers appointed to different academic units and colleges.
 With this understanding, the following policy has been developed for research space utilization at Florida Atlantic University.

-The following is intended to be consistent with and follow from other all-campus policies[ref2] regarding the assignment of space.
+The following is intended to be consistent with and follow from other all-campus policies regarding the assignment of space.
 Furthermore, these policies and the following assignment criteria are intended to: